-To the discomfort of disaster organizations, these images shifted the mindset of many Americans who now fully intend to evacuate their pets along with the rest of their family in an emergency.
-Government and non-profit organizations have been forced to deal with this change, and now many (but not all) shelters will either accept pets along with people, or have a separate area near the shelter specifically for animal companions.
+These images shifted the mindset of many Americans who now fully intend to evacuate their pets along with the rest of their family in an emergency.
+Government and non-profit organizations have been forced to deal with this change, and now many (but not all) shelters will either accept pets along with people or have a separate area near the shelter specifically for animal companions.

 Most Americans don't plan or prepare for a quick evacuation from their home since the odds of it happening are minimal.
 However, every year people have to leave their homes with very little notice—sometimes as little as 5 minutes—or else they could literally be risking death.
-Just last year wind-driven wildfires tore through Eastern Tennessee, an area not known for this kind of emergency, and people had to leave with only minutes' notice with only the clothes on their backs.

-Emergency managers recommend having a "Go Bag" or "Bug Out Bag" for each member of the family, which would contain important items such as food and water; medications; important papers; cash; change of clothes; and a list of things to grab from around the house quickly, like pictures of family or the toddler's current favorite toy.
-These are often packed in a backpack, and each family member carry their own.
+Emergency managers recommend having a "go bag" or "bug out bag" for each member of the family, which would contain important items such as food and water, medications, important papers, cash, change of clothes, and a list of things to grab from around the house quickly, like pictures of family or the toddler's current favorite toy.
+These are often packed in a backpack, and each family member carries their own.

 Here are some suggestions of what to include:

-Food, water, and treats: pack a 3-day supply.
+- Food, water, and treats: pack a three-day supply.

-Identification: make sure your identification and contact information is on both collars, on the bag, and in the bag, just to be safe.
+- Identification: make sure your identification and contact information are on both collars, on the bag, and in the bag, just to be safe.
 You might include a picture of you and your pet(s) together for easier visual identification.

 Managing these pets may be as easy as grabbing the cage or fish tank they are living in and putting it in the trunk of the car, but you should still bring: